SAP-archive/teched-dat265/README.md

 # teched-dat265
 ### *Description*
 This repository contains the results of varius exercises in the TechEd session DAT265.
+So when you need to speed up you can download the solution and import it inot EA-Desginer-

 ### Requirements
 You need to have access to an Enterprise Architecture Designer